PaytmLabs/nerve/README.md

 NERVE will do "some" CVE checks, but this is primarily coming from version fingerprinting.

 Example of some of NERVE's detection capabilities:
-* Interesting Panels (Solr, Django, Laravel, etc.)
+* Interesting Panels (Solr, Django, PHPMyAdmin, etc.)
 * Subdomain takeovers
 * Open Repositories
 * Information Disclosures